-We also have a pool of visiting Instructors who bring additional skills training to both long and short courses.
+The Academy’s visiting Instructors bring additional skills training to both long and short courses.

 Mike Broome spent six years as a marine engine fitter before becoming a designer of special-purpose machinery.
 He left engineering to train in traditional boatbuilding skills in Lyme Regis.
 On graduating he set up Simmons & Broome Ltd with a fellow student, building and restoring wooden boats.
 Mike has been teaching at the BBA since 2005 (part-time), joining as a full-time instructor in January 2008.
 Mike is a member of the Institute for Learning, having gained QTLS status.

 Bob graduated as a biochemist and worked for the same laboratory supplies company for 32 years – in laboratories, human resources, IT management and European marketing.
 When the offices in Poole closed he took the opportunity of early retirement and built a stitch and glue ‘Storm 15’.
 He enjoyed the experience and wanted to learn more about traditional boat building.
 He joined the 38 week course in March 2007.
-Bob worked as an Instructor here from August 2009, but left because the 55 miles each way commute from Swanage was increasingly tedious.
 Bob then set up boat building apprenticeships at Bournemouth and Poole College, working with Sunseeker.
-Happily Bob is now in a position to move to Lyme Regis and is joining us again as an Instructor.
+He has joined us again as an Instructor.